Aurazur/teamnamed/README.md

 # teamnamed
-Our team name is Teamnamed, and our group members are Jeffrey Cheong, Brian Chong and Cameron Stuart.
+Our team name is Teamnamed, and our group members are Jeffrey Cheong, Brian Chong and Cameron Stuart.</br>
-The topic we selected is Digital Heritage and Tourism.
+The topic we selected is Digital Heritage and Tourism.</br>
 Our application is named JoMalaysia, a wordplay of Jom and Malaysia!

 ### Challenges